John Cummins (Canadian politician): Politics

 Cummins was first elected to the House of Commons in the 1993 election, as a Reform Party member.
 He was re-elected in 1997, 2000 (as a member of the Canadian Alliance), 2004, 2006, and 2008 (as a Conservative).

 As a member of Parliament, Cummins served twice as party critic for fisheries and oceans, in addition to his work on various other House of Commons and joint committees.

 On October 19, 2010, Bill Tieleman wrote about John Cummins convention speech where Tieleman writes that "the BC Conservatives are going to target not only disgruntled BC Liberal voters but also the NDP's traditional support bases".

 On March 12, 2011, Cummins announced that he would not be seeking re-election in the federal election held on May 2, 2011.
-On March 29, 2011, Cummins announced he would seek the leadership of the British Columbia Conservative Party, and was acclaimed leader at the party's convention on May 28, 2011.
+On March 29, 2011, Cummins announced he would seek the leadership of the Conservative Party of British Columbia, and was acclaimed leader at the party's convention on May 28, 2011.

 On November 28, 2011, Cummins recommended that a review of the Royal Canadian Mounted Police in BC, including whether a provincial police force should be considered.
 This was announced following a review from Brian Peckford.